jonnonz1/nz-statute-book/acts/public/2003/ngati-ruanui-claims-settlement-act-2003.md

   (b) the statutes listed in Schedule 1 of that Act.
 (2) The fisheries protocol does not have the effect of granting, creating, or providing evidence of, an estate or interest in, or rights relating to, assets or other property rights held, managed, or administered under fisheries legislation (including fish, aquatic life, and seaweed).
 (3) The MED protocol does not have the effect of granting, creating, or providing evidence of, an estate or interest in, or rights relating to, Crown owned minerals held, managed, or administered under the Crown Minerals Act 1991 or other relevant legislation.
-(4) The protected New Zealand objects protocol does not have the effect of granting, creating, or providing evidence of, an estate or interest in, or rights relating to, protected New Zealand objects or nga taonga tuturu held, managed, or administered under the Protected Objects Act 1975.
+(4) The protected New Zealand objects protocol does not have the effect of granting, creating, or providing evidence of, an estate or interest in, or rights relating to, protected New Zealand objects or ngā taonga tūturu held, managed, or administered under the Protected Objects Act 1975.
 (5) In this section,—
   - **protected New Zealand object** and have the meaning given to them in section 2 of the Protected Objects Act 1975.